Common questions about Education and Childcare industry placements

 Students will need to have an enhanced DBS check before starting placements in a nursery, school or college which involve teaching, training, instruction or providing guidance to children on a regular basis.
 There are some exceptions, for example if the activities are being provided to 16 or 17 year olds or if the recruiting organisation decides the student is sufficiently supervised in line with statutory guidance.

 Conducting a DBS check is not a legal requirement; however, employers are legally obliged to ensure anyone working in their setting in a regulated activity with children has not been barred from doing so.
-You can find more information on safeguarding and other requirements in the Legal Compliance section.
+See legal compliance for more information.

 Organising and giving feedback